Fighting the Coronavirus Pandemic Supersedes Climate Change Actions

 Let us help one another

-Pandemics, as with any other crisis, would often shift our focus on more pressing concerns like public health and safety.
-But like many crises that have happened in the past, such as wars, economic depressions, and disease outbreak, things would slowly get back to normal as soon as it is over or contained.
+Pandemics, like any other crisis, often shift our focus to more pressing concerns like public health and safety.
+But like many crises that have happened in the past, such as wars, economic depressions, and disease outbreaks, things slowly get back to normal as soon as they are over or contained.

-Some governments have put lockdowns in place nationally or regionally could also be a chance to reboot, rearrange priorities, and ponder how to proceed forward.
+Some governments have put lockdowns in place nationally or regionally, which could also be a chance to reboot, rearrange priorities, and consider how to proceed forward.

 Though the pandemic may delay climate change actions, it should not affect the right choices for the environment.
-It should encourage governments to be resolute in investing in cleaner and renewable energy as one of the ways forward.
+It should encourage governments to be resolute in investing in cleaner and renewable energy as one way forward.

 Hopefully, China (and other countries) would invest and transition more into low-carbon technology as this can have far-reaching results, as seen in the drastic reduction of China’s emissions during the peak of the coronavirus outbreak within just a matter of weeks.

-Meanwhile, every one of us has a battle to be fought and won through our cooperating with our respective government’s anti-Covid-19 policies.
+Meanwhile, every one of us has a battle to be fought and won by cooperating with our respective government’s anti-COVID-19 policies.
 Take care and follow diligently all precautionary measures to avoid the coronavirus.

-Please be reminded that our zeal and commitment towards climate change adaptation and mitigation should never supersede our role to help one another in times of crisis, such as in this coronavirus pandemic.
+Please remember that our zeal and commitment to climate change adaptation and mitigation should never supersede our role in helping one another in times of crisis, such as this coronavirus pandemic.

 References: